Jmt1995/Jmt1995.github.io/_pages/about.md

 # 🔥 News
+- *2025.03*: &nbsp;🎉🎉 Our paper has been accepted by IEEE Transactions on Mobile Computing.
-- *2023.12*: &nbsp;🎉🎉 Our paper has been accepted by Computer Networks, congratulations to Yunqi Sun!
+- *2024.12*: &nbsp;🎉🎉 Our paper has been accepted by Computer Networks, congratulations to Yunqi Sun!
 - *2024.12*: &nbsp; Outstanding Graduate Student of Nanjing University.
 - *2024.11*: &nbsp;🎉🎉 Our paper has been accepted by Computer Networks!
 - *2024.10*: &nbsp;🎉🎉 Our paper has been accepted by IEEE SECON 2024.